 Nydia I Morales, CST, was an elementary school teacher before entering the medical field.
 She graduated from New York University Langone Medical Center's surgical technology program in New York City, and became certified in September 2007.
 She presently assists Kamran Jafri, MD, as his surgical technologist in facial plastic surgery in New York City.
-She is also an adjunct cal Center) in the surgical technology program at Kingsbrough Community College in Brooklyn, New York.
+She is also an adjunct lecturer (clinical site: Maimonides Medical Center) in the surgical technology program at Kingsbrough Community College in Brooklyn, New York.